On this page

 File processing

 Amplitude processes files exactly once.
-You can’t edit files once you upload them to the S3 bucket.
-If you do edit a file after you upload it, there’s no guarantee that Amplitude processes the most recent version of the file.
+You can't edit files after you upload them to the S3 bucket.
+If you edit a file after you upload it, there's no guarantee that Amplitude processes the most recent version of the file.

 After an S3 import source ingests a file, the same source doesn't process the file again, even if the file receives an update.